Clark5/Clark5.github.io/_posts/2021-05-16-why-I-am-a-believer-of-Cybernetics.markdown

 Another benefit is that, with abstraction, you could solve similar engineering problems in the near future.
 Based on my knowledge, a specific engineering subject is usually related to a certain group of science fields.
 For example, the task scheduling highly relies on queuing theory, the data center network is built on top of the graph theory, and the machine learning is also a practice of Bayes' theorem.

 Last but not the least, abstraction is significant when you call for help.
 Our current society is highly developed with highly specialized division of labor, it is no longer encouraged to work on your own.
-Mathematicians, physicists, materials scientists, etc., should work together with engineers before designing any complex engineering systems. **It is much easier for you, the engineers, to provide an abstracted problem to those scientist, rather than require a 76-years-old mathematicians to learn circuit design by himself.**
+Mathematicians, physicists, materials scientists, etc., should work together with engineers before designing any complex engineering systems. **It is much easier for you, the engineers, to provide an abstracted problem to those scientist, rather than require a 76-years-old mathematicians to learn about the circuit design by himself.**

 ### Conclusion